tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 "Very frequently, the market’s appraisals are based on mob psychology, on faulty reasoning and on the most superficial examination of inadequate information."

 - *quantitative data is useful only to the extent that's supported by a qualitative survey of the enterprise*

+- *the stock market is a voting machine rather than a weighing machine.*

 # References
 - [novelinvestor summary](https://novelinvestor.com/notes/buffett-partnership-letters-by-warren-buffett/)